0fie/Wallpapers/README.md

 - If an image's resolution is too low for you, [search](https://www.google.com/search?q=ai+image+upscale+free) for an AI image upscaler.
 - You can apply [Catppuccin](https://github.com/catppuccin/catppuccin) flavors to your wallpapers using the [Catppuccinifier](https://github.com/lighttigerXIV/catppuccinifier).
 - All credits go to the **original creators** of these images.
-- More images to come.
+- Pull requests are _kinda_ welcome?

 <br>